MagicDuck/grug-far.nvim/README.md

 The buffers should be visible in the buffers list if you need to toggle to them.

 ### Searching and replacing
-Search and replace is accomplished by simply typing text on appropriately marked lines.
-Search will happen in a debounced manner as you type.
+Searching is done by filling in the appropriate inputs and will happen in a debounced manner as you type.
+If you provide a replacement, a diff will be shown.
+To trigger the actual replacement, you need to invoke the `Replace` action (`<localleader>r` by default).

+_Note:_ When replacing matches with the empty string, you will be prompted to confirm, as the change is not visible in the results area due to UI considering it just a search.
+If you would like to see the actual replacement in the results area, add `--replace=` to the flags.

 In the options, you can also specify a minimum number of characters that one has to enter before search is triggered.
+By default it is 2.

-You can also specify a files filter to narrow down your search and more ripgrep flags to refine it further.
+When searching, you can specify a files filter to narrow down your search and more flags to refine it further.
+Paths input can be used to target particular directories and files.
-Error messages from ripgrep when entering invalid flags and so on are displayed to guide you along.

-_Note:_ Paths input supports `~`, environment variables and "path providers".
+_Note:_ Paths input supports relative and absolute paths, `~`, environment variables and "path providers".
 The latter are special strings that expand to a list of paths.
-Currently available are:
+Currently available `path providers` are:
 - `<buflist>`: expands to list of files corresponding to opened buffers
 - `<buflist-cwd>`: like `<buflist>`, but filtered down to files in cwd
 - `<qflist>`: expands to list of files corresponding to quickfix list
 - ... for a full list, see `:h grug-far-opts` and search for "path providers" ...

-_Note:_ When replacing matches with the empty string, you will be prompted to confirm, as the change is not visible in the results area due to UI considering it just a search.
-If you would like to see the actual replacement in the results area, add `--replace=` to the flags.
+Error messages from ripgrep/astgrep when entering invalid flags and so on are displayed to guide you along.

 ### Replacing each match with the result of an interpreted script

-Some situations require the power of arbitrary code executed for each search to determine the proper replacements.
+Some situations require the power of arbitrary code executed for each search match to determine the proper replacements.
 In those cases, you can use the `Swap Replacement Interpreter` action to switch to a desired replacement interpreter, such as `lua` or `vimscript`.
 For example, with the `lua` interpreter, this will allow you to write multi-line lua code, essentially the body of a lua function,